-Below are the top takeaways for Hospital and Health System Innovation Summit: Lessons Learned: Diligence, Detours and Data, Oh My, click here to access the full webinar.
+Below are the top takeaways for Hospital and Health System Innovation Summit: Pandemic to Partnership: The Impact of Covid-19 on Innovation, click here to access the full webinar.

 Access the PDF here.

 Innovation Efforts have Accelerated